CipherNomad/Real-Estate-Application/readme.md

 ## Hosting

-This project is deployed on Netlify .
-Access the live project [https://bespoke-cranachan-2b9466.netlify.app/].
+This project is deployed on Github .
+Access the live project [https://ciphernomad.github.io/Real-Estate-Application/].

 ## License